AlphaGit/alphas-manifesto-blog/_posts/2018-07-29-my-shtpost-generator-screaming-bot.md

 - Along that lines, I ensured to keep line ends and spacing between words -- otherwise, I ended up with a lot more words together than it was comfortable to read.
 A few of them are ok, it creates the sense of urgency when the post was "written" (which is perfect for the genre of fine shitposting).
 - I made sure to follow the right blogs and tags that provide this kind of posting.
 Following a tag like `#long post` felt like a good idea at the beginning, but quickly spiraled into a lot of fanfiction that was great for text generation, but a lot more narrative than I wanted to achieve.
 - I setup cron jobs for my docker instances so that they run every once in a while.
 The objective is to not abuse the Tumblr API while at the same time being able to grab some fresh content every once in a while, that will make the text generation vary.
 - The posts became very inconsistent very quickly, so I loaded the Gutenberg corpora and gave it half the weight in probabilities that the shitposting would get.
-This can be done through the great <a href="https://github.com/jsvine/markovify#combining-models">combination model feature from markovify</a>, and it would also be a nice idea to apply to other blogs/tags with the same pattern.
+This can be done through the great [combination model feature from markovify](https://github.com/jsvine/markovify#combining-models), and it would also be a nice idea to apply to other blogs/tags with the same pattern.

 Finally, I did setup a docker image that encapsulated all of this and initialized it with the right contents.
 While I really wanted to use a python-alpine distribution, some of the libraries were having issues with it and I did not investigate that further.